KLVTZ/8-bit-localhost/README.md

-8-Bit localhost
+8-bit localhost
 ==============

-Because default index is boring
+because default index is so boring
 -------------------------------

 Tired of looking at Hello, World?
 Want to spice up your life with 8-bit goodness?